thelfer/tfel/docs/web/singlecrystal.md

 Of course, the name `ss` (for slips systems) can be changed by the user to match his/her own conventions.

+### Access to normals to the slip planes, slip directions and orientation tensors

+The previous data structure has the following public members:

+- `np`: an array containing all the normals to the slip planes
+- `ns`: an array containing all the slip directions (unit vector based on the Burger's vector)
+- `mu`: an array containing all the orientation tensors
+- `mus`: an array containing all the symmetric part of the orientation tensors

+For every slip system family, specific arrays are also provided.
+For example, `np0` contains all the normals to the slip planes of the first family.

 ### Access to the interaction matrix defined through `@InteractionMatrix`